Summarise each group of a SpatVector down to one geometry

 Methods

-dissolve geometries (with .dissolve = TRUE) or create MULTI versions of
+with .dissolve = TRUE or create MULTI geometries with

 See also